Best Bloomberg Terminal Alternatives: Free & Paid

 Michael Bloomberg, a former partner at Salomon Brothers (one of Wall Street's largest investment banks before its collapse during the Great Financial Crisis in 2008), launched Bloomberg LP, a financial data and news vendor, in 1981.

-Its first product: the Bloomberg Terminal.
+Its first product was the Bloomberg Terminal.

 Decades before the widespread adoption of the internet and personal computers, Bloomberg Terminals provided a groundbreaking information-delivery service that completely changed the industry.